-How to Safely Remove Clip-In Hair Extensions
+How to Remove Clip-In Hair Extensions Safely

 remove Clip in Hair Extensions

-Step 1: Preparation Before Removal
+Step 1: Preparation

 Before you start unclipping, proper preparation is key to avoiding unnecessary pulling and damage.
 Gather the following supplies to make the process smooth and safe: